-- on the ACDS list of judges,

-- a competent and suitably qualified ridden dressage judge; or

-- an experienced driven dressage judge.
+- on the ACDS list of judges, - a competent and suitably qualified ridden dressage judge; or - an experienced open driven dressage driver.

 For the championship, both the Precision and Paces Judges must be from the ACDS list of judges.

 2.3 Conflict of Interest